JeneLitsch/Litan/doc/stdlib/algorithm/sum.md

 ## std::sum(range, start)
 **Parameters:**
-* range: A range or an array
+* range: a tuple or array
 * start: Start value to add to

 **Return value:**